 As the designated State Unit on Aging, DHSS is required to allocate Title III funds to the ten AAA offices, using a federally approved intrastate funding formula based on mandated criteria and the best available information (e.g. Census data) about the demographics of persons age 60 and over within the state.

 The AAAs also receive funding from General Revenue (GR), SSBG, and the Home-Delivered Meals Trust Fund, all of which are distributed according to the funding formula.
 Additional federal funding is received by the AAAs from USDA for the nutrition program.

 Community funds, grants, and a considerable amount of program income from voluntary contributions are utilized to expand programs and/or the number of persons receiving services.
 Persons receiving services are invited to voluntarily and confidentially contribute toward the cost of the service.

 The Division of Senior and Disability Services, acting as the designated State Unit on Aging, has the responsibility of monitoring each AAA&'s compliance with OAA mandates, as well as providing technical assistance to enhance their program operations.
-These staff are a part of the central office administrative personnel and include the program administrator, nutritionist, auditors, accountant, program specialists, and support staff.
+These staff are a part of the central office administrative personnel and include the program administrator, program specialists, and support staff.

 Throughout the state, local AAA and DHSS staff have begun to develop closer working relationships in an effort to enhance and improve the scope of services available to Missouri seniors.
 Included in DHSS's Case Management Manual is a map outlining the boundaries of each AAA's service area, along with their address and telephone information.
 Direct contact with local AAA staff will provide specific information about programs available in a particular county, as well as enhance the information-sharing necessary to further develop a coordinated network of aging services.